RogerTangos/blog/packages/personal-blog-lite/content/blog/june-july-update-2020/index.md

 2. Activist groups would be well served by attracting professionally and technically trained people
 3. Activist groups could better attract these people if they had more interesting work for them to do.

 This may all seem vague...
 I'm writing about making websites and fixing people's laptops, and why I would rather do other things with my time.
 It's unfortunate but understandable this is where technical activists are often steered.
-For me at least, it's not best use of my skills, or even what I want to do.
+For me at least, it's not the best use of my skills, or even what I want to do.

 **I see technical and professional skills as a force multiplier and fertile grounds for creativity.
 Hopefully, a list of potential projects will build credibility for my ideas, help organizers imagine additional types of creative action, and save me from becoming tech support.**